Toloka/docs/en/guide/tutorials/internet-search.md

 1. {% include [toloka-requester-source-price-settings](../_includes/toloka-requester-source/id-toloka-requester-source/price-settings.md) %}

-    1. In {% if locale == "en-com" %}**Price per task suite, $**{% endif %}, set the amount of money to pay per task suite done by one Toloker.
+    1. In **Price per task suite, $**, set the amount of money to pay per task suite done by one Toloker.
 A task suite is a page with a number of tasks.
 It can contain one or several tasks.

     1. {% include [toloka-requester-source-overlap-settings](../_includes/toloka-requester-source/id-toloka-requester-source/overlap-settings.md) %}